alphagov/tdt-documentation/source/content_example/content.md

 ## Tables

-You can create tables using either markdown or HTML.
+You can create tables using either Markdown or HTML.

-Use markdown when there are no specific formatting requirements.
+Use Markdown when there are no specific formatting requirements.

 Use HTML when there are specific formatting requirements, for example to ensure that text in cells do not wrap.

 ### Create table using markdown

-Use markdown when there are no specific formatting requirements.
+Use Markdown when there are no specific formatting requirements.

 This example is a left-aligned table.